CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope around React composition patterns with specific, actionable trigger terms.
+This is an excellent skill description that clearly defines its scope around React composition patterns with specific, actionable trigger terms.
 It uses proper third-person voice, includes both 'Use when' and 'Triggers on' clauses, and names concrete patterns and scenarios that make it highly distinguishable from other React-related skills.
 The description is concise yet comprehensive.

 DimensionReasoningScore